Glossary - Ingredients

 Trivia

-Swordfish is said to be the fastest fish in the world.
-They swim at high speeds for long periods of time making swordfish meat rather lean and rich in imida peptide which aids in fatigue recovery.
+Marlin is said to be the fastest fish in the world.
+They swim at high speeds for long periods of time making marlin meat rather lean and rich in imida peptide which aids in fatigue recovery.

 Caution

-Being a large fish, swordfish is likely to contain a high amount of mercury.
+Being a large fish, marlin is likely to contain a high amount of mercury.
 Pregnant women should follow their local guidelines to consume an appropriate amount.

 Related Recipes